Stephanevg/PSHTML/PITCHME.md

 ---

+# PSHTML

+Is a Powershell module that allows you to script the generation of html documents using powershell like syntax.
+It makes creating html pages really easy!

+---

 @snap[west span-50]
-PSHTML is a PowerShell DSL (Domain Specific Language) to generate HTML language.
+PSHTML is a PowerShell DSL (Domain Specific Language).
+It allows you to leverage your existing knowledge of powershell to create html documents without leaving your IDE.
+(No more "html string building").

 @snapend